-The term 'XAU Precious Metals Index' is included in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'XAU Precious Metals Index' is included in the Trading edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 The XAU precious metals index proves to be a stock shares index which trades on the United States’ based Philadelphia Stock Exchange.
 This index is comprised of 29 different precious metals mining firms.
 Though there are 29 participants in the index, the index is heavily dominated by only the three largest of them.
 These three overwhelming players are mega-gold mining companies Barrack-Placer, Newmont Mining, and Anglo Gold Ashanti.
 Between the three of them, they represent over half of the entire index.